+We shall prove in Corollary \ref{cor:exactly1} that for any (non-zero) harmonic function $f(i_0,j_0)$, one has $H(1,0)=H(0,1)=\infty$.
+Together with Lemma \ref{lemma:radius_convergence_zero_drift}, this entails that the radius of convergence of $H(x,0)$ and $H(0,y)$ is exactly one.
+As a consequence, the harmonic function $f(i_0,j_0)$ goes to infinity at a subexponential rate as $i_0,j_0$ go to infinity.

-It is worth remarking that for a random walk (satisfying to \ref{small_jumps} and \ref{non_degenerate} but) having a non-zero drift, Lemma \ref{lemma:radius_convergence_zero_drift} does not hold anymore.
-This is precisely this phenomenon which eventually will entail that the Martin boundary of a random walk with a non-zero drift is composed of infinitely many harmonic functions \cite{IRL,KuRa}; see Section \ref{subsec:SRWNZD} for more details.
+The latter facts (namely, that there is only one possible exponential growth rate for the harmonic functions, and that this rate is one) is very specific to the zero drift case.
+For a random walk having a non-zero drift (and satisfying \ref{small_jumps} and \ref{non_degenerate}), there will exist infinitely many possible exponential growth rates for the harmonic functions.
+It is precisely this phenomenon which will eventually entail that the Martin boundary of a random walk with non-zero drift is composed of infinitely many harmonic functions \cite{IRL,KuRa}; see Section~\ref{subsec:SRWNZD} for more details.